lvsekafen/RMBG-2.0/README.md

 ## Qualitative Evaluation
+Open source models comparison
 ![examples](collage.png)

 ### Architecture
-RMBG-2.0 is developed on the BiRefNet enhanced with our proprietary dataset.
+RMBG-2.0 is developed on the BiRefNet architecture enhanced with our proprietary dataset.
 This training data significantly improve the model’s accuracy and effectiveness for background-removal task.<br>
 **Original BiRefNet Repository:** https://github.com/ZhengPeng7/BiRefNet